zedlopez/ifm/Examples/CostaRicanOrnithology.md

 ```

-This technique is discussed further in the chapter on Understanding.
+This technique is discussed further in the chapter on [Understanding].

 If we wanted more books, we could define those in the same way, giving each its own separate contents table to be used for consultation.
 But for the sake of the example we will keep it simple, and move on to the scenario itself: